Skip to content

 <Content />

-This will generate a new page for every entry in the blog collection.
-For example, an entry at src/content/blog/hello-world.md will have a slug of hello-world, and therefore its final URL will be /posts/hello-world/.
+This will generate a page route for every entry in the blog collection.
+For example, an entry at src/blog/hello-world.md will have an id of hello-world, and therefore its final URL will be /posts/hello-world/.

 Building for server output (SSR)